kavin2022/Data-science-tech_stack-mini-projects/mongodb_projects/students database querying/readme.txt

-some basic querying is done using mongodb
+some basic querying is done using mongodb on student dataset